 Collecting data is great, but it is what you do with it that matters.

 Solution: assign one person in the enterprise to exclusively deal with feedback and make sure it is collected, analyzed, and the results distributed to reach the right departments.

 Perhaps there is someone in charge of collecting feedback and presenting it in regular meetings, but everything is handled case-by-case and there is no proper SOP in place what to do with feedback.
 For what type of feedback do we alert which kind of manager?
 What gets channeled back to product development?
 How do we know which feedback is actionable?
 How do we handle offensive or aggressive feedback?
 How do we analyze numbers?
 What percentage of negative feedback about a feature triggers what kind of response?

 Many of my clients are confronted with negative feedback.
-They call my office and say thing like, “so-and-so posted on something negative on our Facebook page, what do we do?”
+They call me and say thing like, “so-and-so posted on something negative on our Facebook page, what do we do?”

 Solution: The question is not what you do in an individual case, but how do you standardize the handling of negative (or positive comments).
 Proper SOP will say something like, “react to negative comments within 24 hours, don’t delete them, offer posters and email address to channel their anger away from the public forum, etc.) SOP is key to handling complaints and praise alike.